arqex/react-datetime/contribute-home.md

 Hey!!
 So good you are interested in collaborate with react-datetime, I'm pretty sure you can make the difference here!

 react-datetime is a nice choice if you are looking for some open-source project to lay your hands on.
-It's a library used by thousands of developers, and the changes in the last version make easier for everyone to understand it.
+It's a library **used by thousands of developers**, and the changes in the last version make easier for everyone to understand it.
 It's not simple, but it's small enough to be get you initiated in a couple of hours.

 ## Do you want to be part of the future of react-datetime?
 We've just released the version 3 of the library and we are already planning the version 4, why don't you join the conversation and help defining the roadmap: